- GW Home

 Empowering Women and Girls through Research in Action

-The Global Women’s Institute (GWI) at the George Washington University launched in the Fall of 2012 as part of a university-wide initiative to advance gender equality through interdisciplinary research, education, and civic engagement.
+The Global Women’s Institute (GWI) at the George Washington University (GW) launched in the Fall of 2012 as a university-wide initiative to advance gender equality through interdisciplinary research, education, and policy and outreach.
 GWI leads and supports projects that will make a difference in the lives of women at home and around the world by promoting research that strengthens the global knowledge base on gender, investing in education that prepares the next generation of leaders, and advocating for civic engagement to influence policymakers and raise awareness of women’s issues.